itzsshashank/Responsive-WebDev-Certification-Journey/README.md

-# Web Development Journey @FreeCodeCamp
+# Web Development Journey

 Welcome to my web development journey repository! :rocket:

 ## Introduction

-I'm Shashank Shukla, and I'm on an exciting journey to further develop my skills in web development.
+I'm Shashank Shukla, and I'm on an exciting journey to further develop my skills in web development by [FreeCodeCamp](https://github.com/freecodecamp).
 I've already taken some initial steps, sharing two basic projects on GitHub showcasing my basic knowledge of HTML and CSS.
 This repository serves as a place to track my progress and continue exploring the world of web development.

 ## Future Plans